jcoupon/venice/README.md

 - `-nz file_nz`: to provide a file with the redshift distribution from which the random objects will be drawn.
 Note: if the binning is too small, this will "kill" the large scale power along the line of sight direction
 - `-z zmin,zmax`: to have the random point number follow the volume size between zmin and zmax.
 This garantee a constant density as function of redshift.
 If the data sample is volume limited, this is the right option to use (instead of `-nz`).

-The default value for the coordinates limits are definied by the mask limits.
+The default value for the coordinates limits are defined by the mask limits.
 If you don't provide a mask (so if you only want a random catalogue with no mask), you have to define all of these values.

 IMPORTANT: `npart` is the number of DRAWN objects, then if the mask is not empty the number of objects "outside" will be < npart.
 Tip: the ratio n_outside/npart is the unmasked area of your field (=1 if no mask).